 To get to Canada for a reasonable price, can you snag a cheap flight to Boston and go from there?
 Look at the prices above on Porter Airlines if you could.

 Strategy: Be flexible and don’t give up.
 Just because a route looks expensive at first glance doesn’t mean it has to be in the end.
-Look at every angle before giving up and find the second right answer.
+Look at every angle for cheap flight routes before giving up and find the second right answer.